cjjohanson/Springboard/README.md

-# Springboard
+# Springboard assignments and capstone projects

+This repository contains various assignments and, most importantly, capstone project that I created while attending Springboard's "Data Science Career Track" bootcamp.

-This is a test
+## This is a test